husin-sajjadi/nodejs-typescript/README.md

 # a Tiny project written in Node js + Typescript
 Example application for creating a REST API with Node js + TypeScript (Model,Controller structure)

-This tiny project will focus on creating a basic REST API with Node js + TypeScript.
+This tiny project focus on creating a basic REST API with Node js + TypeScript.
 In fact, if you are a Javascript developer and want to learn how to develop a Node js project with TypeScript, this example is for you!

 ## Getting Started